 Use this form to apply for British citizenship by naturalisation.
 You cannot apply online if you live in the Channel Islands, on the Isle of Man or in a British Overseas Territory.
-You should download and complete the paper form.
+You should apply using the Channel Islands, Isle of Man, British Overseas Territory form.

 In your application, you can also include family members.
 Each person included in the application will be assessed against the statutory requirements in their own right.